 In vitro diagnostics (IVDs) are an important component of the healthcare ecosystem, providing medical professionals and patients with valuable information about an individual’s health status.

-Moreover, the versatility of IVDs allows for a diverse range of applications, from early detection of infectious diseases to monitoring the progression of chronic conditions.
+The versatility of IVDs allows for a diverse range of applications, from early detection of infectious diseases to monitoring the progression of chronic conditions.
 This enables healthcare professionals to make more informed decisions about patient care, leading to better outcomes and more personalized treatment plans.

 5. Virtual and Augmented Reality